Contents

 Accuracy

-All golfers are well aware of the role that accuracy plays in reducing their scores and enjoyment of the game.
+All golfers know accuracy’s role in reducing their scores and enjoyment of the game.

 Consistency in direction and accuracy results in fewer shots and a lower handicap.
 Everyone, including professional golfers, has a few mishits, but you need a golf ball with a consistent trajectory with every club in your bag.